-A Disorderly Conduct charge is an all encompassing crime that is often referred to as a “catch-all” crime because it can potentially include a wide variety of situations.
-Disorderly Conduct is often charged in conjunction with assault, domestic violence crimes, or threatening and intimidating.
-Per the Disorderly Conduct statute, A.R.S.
+A disorderly conduct charge is an all encompassing crime that is often referred to as a “catch-all” crime because it can potentially include a wide variety of situations.
+Disorderly Conduct is often charged in conjunction with assault, domestic violence crimes, or threatening and also intimidating.
+Per the Disorderly Conduct Statute, A.R.S.
 13-2904, Disorderly Conduct can include:

 - Fighting, violent or seriously disruptive behavior; or